The voluntary carbon market (VCM)

 E-book: The essential guide to carbon offsetting

-In our free downloadable guide, you will learn how you can immediately anchor climate action in your company.
-In doing so, you will be contributing to global climate goals and helping communities in the countries most affected by climate change to improve living conditions through comprehensive reduction measures and financing climate projects.
+In our free downloadable guide, you will learn how you can contribute to global climate goals and help communities in the countries most affected by climate change to improve living conditions.

-How does the voluntary carbon market differ from the regulated market?
+How does the voluntary carbon market differ from the compliance carbon market?

 Learn more about the voluntary carbon market and visit the ClimatePartner Academy.